Skip to content

 Crate & Barrel’s Challenge

 Most store associates did not have corporate email addresses, which made reliance on mass announcements unfeasible.
-Information was often cascaded through already time pressured managers, with verbal dissemination creating a visibility gap for HQ, and uneven knowledge distribution store-to-store.
+Information was often cascaded through already time pressured managers, with verbal dissemination creating a visibility gap for HQ, and resulting in uneven knowledge store-to-store.

-Legacy training tools in use by the company - and the time taken to author content on them - decelerated the time between the identification of a training need and knowledge landing in the hands of store associates.
-End-to-end training production times were further bottlenecked by lengthy SME feedback and review processes, which pushed launch times out, affecting business agility.
+Legacy training tools in use by the company - and the time it took to author content on them - decelerated the turnaround of new training.
+End-to-end training production times were further bottlenecked by lengthy SME feedback and review processes, which pushed launch times out and affected business agility.

-Product knowledge was shared in long sessions which made information difficult retain and impossible to revisit.
-Given tens of thousands of ever-growing and updating product SKUs retailed by the company, and the frequent changes to communicate around them, the length and infrequency of sessions posed issues.
+Product knowledge was shared in long sessions which made information difficult retain and impossible to revisit post-session.
+With tens of thousands of ever-growing and updating product SKUs retailed by the company, and the frequent changes to communicate around them, over-reliance on in-person training was unsustainable.

-Ultimately - Crate & barrel sought a way to better unify knowledge across a national workforce.
-This pain was made all the more acute by a looming project involving the overhaul of the technologies that made up their commerce stack.
+Ultimately - Crate & Barrel sought a way to better unify knowledge across a national workforce.
+This pain was made all the more acute by a looming project involving a change of the technologies that made up their e-commerce stack.
 This change alone would require rigorous Systems Training for thousands of frontline workers.

 eduMe’s Solution